MVrachev/Due-Date/README.md

 ## In future I plan to add:
 - The ability to use shared list by many users.
 - An admin of every shared list who decide which people to include in the shared list and delegates tasks.

+## Further future plans

+I plan to create an Android application.
+I want to synchronize this application and my android application.